0xfke/MDAML/README.md

 - [ ] **Enhance the User Interface**
   - [ ] Develop a dashboard for detailed analysis results, including threat history and patterns.
   - [ ] Provide visual insights like heatmaps, trend graphs, and risk scores.

-- [ ] **Introduce a Threat Intelligence Feed**
-  - [ ] Regularly update threat intelligence feeds to keep detection algorithms current with emerging threats.
-  - [ ] Integrate sources like MITRE ATT&CK for improved attack context.

-- [ ] **Deploy Machine Learning Model to Cloud**
-  - [ ] Use cloud platforms (e.g., AWS, GCP) to handle large file analysis and reduce local computing load.
-  - [ ] Enable model retraining on cloud for continuous improvements.

-- [ ] **Add Multi-Language Support**
-  - [ ] Support multiple languages in the UI to make the app accessible globally.

-- [ ] **Mobile and Cross-Platform Compatibility**
-  - [ ] Develop mobile app versions for iOS and Android for easy access to analysis features on-the-go.